JornVernee/JornVernee.github.io/_posts/2023-08-18-debugging-jit.markdown

 }
 ```

-To get an escape analysis trace, I just change the `PrintInlining` compile command to `TraceEscapeAnalysis` in the base command:
+To get an escape analysis trace, I change the `PrintInlining` option to `TraceEscapeAnalysis` in the base command:
 `-XX:CompileCommand=TraceEscapeAnalysis,TestJIT::payload`.
-I also pipe the output to a file `... > EA.txt`, since it's so
+I also pipe the output to a file `... > EA.txt`, since it's
-long.
+quite long.

-The output I get is... quite long, and I wont include it in full here.
-The important things to look for are the line like
+The output I get is long, and I wont include it in full here.
+The important thing to look for are the lines like this:
-this:

 ```text
 +++++ Initial worklist for virtual void TestJIT.payload() (ea_inv=0)
 ```

 Notice the `ea_inv=0` at the end.
 Escape analysis can run for multiple iterations.
-To find escape objects however, only
+To find escaping objects however, only
 the last iteration is relevant.
 So, I just search for `ea_inv`, and find the last iteration which is `ea_inv=1`, and delete
 the rest of the trace before that.